nicolasriquet/GitDelver/README.md

 * DateTime: the date and time of the modification.
 * Date: the date of the modification.
 * HourOfDay: the hour of the day at which the modification took place.

+### analysis_errors (this is generated only in the case of rare analysis errors)

+A fourth dataset may be generated on the rare occasion that a supported file could not be analyzed (this occurs for some obfuscated / uglified JavaScript files).

+*analysis_errors* has the following columns:

+* Repository: the name of the repository.
+* SkippedModificationFilePath: the relative path to file that could not be analyzed.
+* SkippedModificationFileName: the name of the file that could not be analyzed.
+* CommitId: the identifier of the commit.

 ## Requirements